regul4rj0hn/regul4rj0hn.github.io/README.md

 # Description

-Proof of concept of simple static SPA site to host my (always out-of-date) resume.
+Proof of concept of a simple SPA to host my (always out-of-date) resume.
 - Uses latest Blazor WebAssembly.
 - Hosted by GitHub Pages.
 - Builds automatically on push with GitHub Actions.